vsrinivaskanuparthi/github-users/READMD.md

 ## By Srinivas Kanuparthi

 ## Description
-This Github User Lookup Application is a single page application that allows users to search for github users using their usernames and display the user's github information.
+This Github Users Application is a single page application that allows users to search for github users using their usernames and display the user's github information.
 With this application, a user is able to:
+* View list of github users.
 * Search for a github user using their username.
 * View a user's list of github repos.